translated/eslint-config-translated/README.md

-# 🧹 ESLint config Translated
+# Translated ESLint config

-This package provides the ESLint configuration for JavaScript projects, either NodeJS or ReactJS, in Translated organization.
+This package provides the ESLint configuration for JavaScript projects, both NodeJS and ReactJS, of Translated organization.

 You can check eslint plugins used directly from the [plugins](https://github.com/translated/eslint-config-translated/blob/main/index.js) section.